 The Telephone Museum shares the same building with the Pioneer Saloon.
 There is no wall between the two.
 A visitor can walk from the saloon into the museum.
-I took the tour of the Telephone Museum with a tour guide though the different exhibits of the progress of the telephone and other gadgets that developed along with the telephone.
+I took the tour of the Telephone Museum with a tour guide through the different exhibits of the progress of the telephone and other gadgets that developed along with the telephone.
 I found it fascinating.

-They did a terrific job recreating this Gila Point watering hole, a structure right out the 1880’s, including a colorful sign.It has a large sign on the top of the roof that states, WHIS, with a picture of a key, with the words printed below:THE ROAD TO RUIN.
+They did a terrific job recreating this Gila Point hole-in-the-wall watering hole, a structure right out the 1880s, including a colorful sign.
+This large sign on the top of the roof states, WHIS, with a picture of a key, and the words printed below: “THE ROAD TO RUIN.”

-A few items were replaced or lost along the way:The railing is a piece of narrow gauge rail from Crown King, AZ..
-The Stirrup and lights were added on later I the bar’s usage, and the towel racks that would have been on the front of the bar were removed. the matching cabinet to the cabinet on display is missing.
-The bar originally had two matching cabinets.There are stools down the length of the bar and a table or two.
-This historical display looks like the bartender and customers went outside for a minute.
+A few items were replaced or lost along the way.
+The railing is a piece of narrow gauge rail from Crown King, AZ, the stirrup and lights were added on later, and the towel racks that would have been on the front of the bar were removed.
+A matching cabinet to the cabinet on display is missing.
+There are stools down the length of the bar and a table or two.
+This historical display looks like the bartender and customers just went outside for a minute.

 Around the turn-of-the-century, the Saloon became the property of the Salvation Army branch in Phoenix.
-The name was changed to “The Road to Heaven”, and became the first facility of the Salvation Army in Phoenix.
-This was part of the effort of Captain Marion Evans to “close the door on sin”, and the consequences of heartbreak caused by alcoholism.
-Shining the light of the Lord on people drowning their sorrows by drinking gave them a better way to deal with problems, through belief in a loving God.
+The name was changed to “The Road to Heaven,” and became the first facility of the Salvation Army in Phoenix.
+This was part of the effort of Captain Marion Evans to “close the door on sin,” and the consequences of heartbreak caused by alcoholism.
+Shining the light of the Lord on people drowning their sorrows by drinking gave them a better way to deal with their problems, through belief in a loving God.

 At some point, the Salvation Army moved to a bigger and better building.
 The Saloon building may have had another life as a bar, a store, or became apart of another building.

-It also could’ve burned to the ground; a fate that happened to many wooden frontier buildings.
+It also could’ve burned to the ground, a fate that happened to many wooden frontier buildings.

-No longer needed, this bar was sold again to a Saloon in Jerome during the 1880s.
+No longer needed, the bar was sold again to a Saloon in Jerome during the 1880s.
 While in Jerome, people carried it out of the bar twice to avoid the two fires.
 On the side nearest the entry door, the visitor can see fire damage.

 HISTORY OF MANIFESTATIONS

-Antiques and/or items, furniture that have a lot of memories to people while alive, can attach themselves to these things and just travel where their favorite item goes.
+Antiques and/or items, and furniture that have a lot of memories of people while alive, can become magnets to spirits who attach themselves to these things and just travel where their favorite item goes.

 A spirit perhaps attached to one of the items on display in this museum or the Saloon likes to activate the ringing telephone mechanical display.

 Spirit of a Cowboy

-In the Pioneer Saloon he has been seen standing on the end of the bar farthest from the end of the bar nearest the door.
+In the Pioneer Saloon, he has been seen standing on the end of the bar farthest from the end of the bar nearest the door.

 This reconstructed Saloon can be found on the end of the row of three replica buildings, put together in the style of the eras represented in this Living History Village.
 The reconstructed Mercantile Store, where you buy tickets, drinks, souvenirs, etc. It shares a wall with the long rectangular telephone museum, that opens up on the inside to the small Saloon.